OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Configuration

-Configurations of various systems can be stored in the data sets of this group.
-The data sets are designed so that global and network specific configurations can be stored.
+Configurations of various systems can be stored in the datasets of this group.
+The datasets are designed so that global and network specific configurations can be stored.

 | Name | Parent object | Mandatory |
 |--|--|--|